 How important are Visa benefits?

-This depends on what you’re looking for, but many cardholders will say Visa benefits aren’t as important as other card features.
+This depends on what you’re looking for, but many cardholders will say Visa benefits are less important than other card features.

 Visa offers purchase and travel protections